The Effects of Cooking on Phytoestrogen Content in Foods

 The effects of cooking on phytoestrogen levels in foods are not well understood.
 Some studies have shown that the heat from cooking can break down phytoestrogens and reduce their levels in food.
 Other studies have found that cooking can actually increase the concentration of certain phytoestrogens in food.
 Generally speaking, food preparation methods such as boiling, roasting, and frying tend to break down phytoestrogens, while slow cooking and fermentation can preserve them.

-See also The Role of Red Clover in Menopause Management
+See also The Benefits of Pilates for Managing Menopause

 Health Benefits of Phytoestrogens